Immerse Chart Editor

 Refactoring the UX while refacoring the code

-This project was also a perfect opportunity to demonstrate my "Bookends Theory" approach to product design.
+This project was also a perfect opportunity to demonstrate my "Bookends Method" approach to product design.
 This is counter to the 80/20 rule.
-If you are unfamiliar with these two theories, the 80/20 rule is to focus the majority of the design on what 80% of the user would do, while the bookends theory focuses on designing for the novice users and at the same time for the extreme or advanced users.
-By taking this approach, if we succeed we will provide a UI that will meet the needs of just about every user in between.
+If you are unfamiliar with the 80/20 rule, this method attempts to focus the majority of the design on what 80% of the user would do.
+In have always felt that this method is flawed due to it leaving out two main personas; the novice and the expert.
+Completely opposite, my bookends method focuses on designing for these two personas and as a result by taking this approach, if we succeed we will provide a UI that meets the needs of just about every user in between.
 By focusing half our efforts on the less sophisticated users it forces us to think about ways to make the UI simple and obvious.
 This approach also lets us evaluate what are essential interactions versus the interactions where users will want to push the boundaries.